Société Haitiano-Américaine de Développement Agricole: Early years

 In addition to rubber production, SHADA also exploited natural timber resources.
 75,000 hectares of land were acquired by the company for the exploitation of timber.
 Species such as Haematoxylon campechianum were harvested by SHADA in areas such as the Forêt des Pins.

-In 1942, SHADA switched focus from Havea to Cryptostegia under contract of the US Rubber Reserve Company (later the US Rubber Development Corporation).
+In 1942, SHADA switched focus from Hevea to Cryptostegia under contract of the US Rubber Reserve Company (later the US Rubber Development Corporation).
 An estimated 47,177 acres were cleared for the cultivation of the Cryptostegia vine in 1943.
 Farmers in Haiti's northern countryside were lured from food crop cultivation to meet increasing demand for rubber.

 Lescot was a huge proponent for SHADA, believing the program was the solution to modernizing Haitian agriculture.
 However, the company began forcibly removing peasant families from Haiti's most arable tracts of land.
 Additionally, nearly a million fruit-bearing trees in Jérémie were cut down and peasant houses were invaded or razed.
 Dartigue was alarmed, and wrote to Fennell asking him to respect "the mentality and legitimate interests of the Haitian peasant and city-dwellers."